 God made you able to express satisfaction based on perceived value.
 If you received a long-anticipated or cherished gift, you probably expressed great joy because you received something you valued.
+When you appreciate God more than anything else, and He’s your most precious treasure, you will experience the greatest joy known.
+You will be forever happy because He is your greatest value.

 Listen to the podcast